There’s that famous line in Shakespeare’s “Romeo and Juliet” – “What’s in a name?” Well, plenty.

-Every segment of the Ice Age Trail that’s been created has a name.
-Part of the reason I’m so anxious to get started is to explore the segments with the most intriguing names.
-Like the Kettlebowl, Lumbercamp, Timberland Wilderness, Stony Ridge and Southern Blue Hills.
-All of those sound pretty rugged.
+First, every segment of the Ice Age Trail that’s been created has a name.
+And part of the reason I’m so anxious to get started is to explore the segments with the most intriguing names.
+Like Kettlebowl, Lumbercamp, Timberland Wilderness, Stony Ridge and Southern Blue Hills.
+All of those sound pretty rugged, but intriguing.

-There are lots of segments named after lakes: Firth Lake.
-Jerry Lake.
-Harwood Lakes.
-Lake Eleven.
-Trivia: Wisconsin has +14,000 lakes, which bests our western neighbor, Minnesota, the Land of 10,000 Lakes.
-And actually, Minnesota has just under 12,000, so I’m not sure why they shorted themselves in their moniker.
+Then, there are lots of segments named after lakes.
+There’s Firth Lake, Jerry Lake, Harwood Lakes and Lake Eleven.
+That abundance lake-named segments reminds me of this bit of trivia: Wisconsin has +14,000 lakes, which bests our western neighbor, Minnesota.
+Now, Minnesota claims to be the Land of 10,000 Lakes.
+And actually, Minnesota has about 12,000 lakes, \ so I’m not sure why they shorted themselves in their moniker.
 But I digress.

-There are also numerous segments named after rivers or creeks: Trade River, Straight River, Waupaca River, Mecan River; and La Budde Creek, Sand Creek and McKenzie Creek, to name a few.
+In addition to trail segments named after lakes, there are numerous segments named after rivers or creeks.
+For example, Trade River, Straight River, Waupaca River, Mecan River.
+And La Budde Creek, Sand Creek and McKenzie Creek, to name a few.

-Mondeaux Esker, Camp 27, Underdown and Table Bluff sound a bit mysterious.
-Holy Hill vies with Devil’s Staircase.
-And Grandfather Falls, Ringle and Scuppernong?
+On the mysterious side are segment monikers such as Mondeaux Esker, Camp 27, Underdown and Table Bluff.
+The Ice Age Trail has both a Holy Hill segment and a Devil’s Staircase segment – interesting!
+And what do I love about Grandfather Falls, Ringle and Scuppernong?
 Well, they just sound fun.